nerdfiles/hypermedia-orientation/index.md

 # Hypermediating Implements

 Bear with me...
-Events take on the modes of functional genericity, continuity, differentiality and dialecticality.
+Events take on the modes of functional genericity, continuity, differentiality and dialecticality (dialecticity?).
 Names take on modes of content.

 ```
 [eventspace]